DanielleDaly/portfolio-project-4/README.md

 ## Portfolio Project 4

 Easy Eats is a recipe website aimed at anyone who is looking for inspiration and ideas for their next meal.
-It includes the most recent recipes featured on the homepage, a link to the full recipe details and all recipes available.
+Site Users can browse the latest recipes on the homepage, all available recipes on the Recipes page and click on a recipe for more detail.

-On each recipe the user can view the recipe title,how many people the recipe serves, the cooking time as well as a short description of the recipe.
+They can also easily access basic information on a recipe from the homepage and recipes page without having to view the full recipe detail.
+Each recipe listing contains an image of the recipe, the recipe title, how many people the recipe serves, the cooking time, how many likes this recipe has received from users, the date and time the recipe was posted as well as a short description of the recipe.

-The main function of this website is to ....

-This project aims to build a full-stack web application using the python framework Django, Cloudinary database, HTML, CSS and Javascript
+Easy Eats is a  full-stack web application using the Python Django Framework, the Cloudinary database, HTML, CSS and JavaScript.

-My application features ....with full CRUD capabilities, a comment feature, a like feature, user- sign up, user login and an admin section.

-Admin login details included ....
+It provides full CRUD capabilities to the user, accessible from the front end without having to access the admin section.
+Users can create, read, update and delete their own comments when they are logged in.
+They can also read comments from other users and further interact with the website by 'liking' and 'unliking' a recipe.
+Users can also see the total number of likes a recipe has received.

+Easy Eats also has an Administration section.

 For the assessor, I have included the admin login details in the comments section when submitting the project.

-This project aims to build a full-stack web application using Django, HTML, CSS and javascript.
 ### View the live project here: